paul1522/HomesteadGUI/README.md

 ### Usage Notes

+You should first get an instance of **homestead** working on your development machine, if you don't already have one.
+For convenience, I recommended that you place a copy of `HomesteadGUI.exe` in your `homestead` directory and launch it from there.

-To launch *Hosts File Editor* from the GUI you must run with administrator permissions.
+To launch **Hosts File Editor** from the GUI you must run with administrator permissions.

 No usable YAML library bindings exist for Free-Pascal at this time.
-Free-Pascal does however have fairly robust support for reading and writing JSON.
+Free-Pascal does however have fairly robust support for reading and writing JSON files.
 I take advantage of the fact that valid JSON is also valid YAML.
-If `.homestead\Homestead.yaml` is in JSON format then you will be able to edit the **folders** and **sites** sections using the configuration dialog.
+If `Homestead.yaml` is in JSON format then you will be able to edit the **folders**, **sites** and **databases** sections using the configuration dialog.
 An example `Homestead.yaml` file in JSON format is included in the repository.
+Homestead v5.0.0 and later officially supports JSON configuration files.

 ## Contributing